Statistical Complexity and Optimal Algorithms for Non-linear Ridge Bandits

 \subsection{Algorithm for the burn-in period}

-Recall that the ultimate target in the burn-in period is to find an action $a_0$ which satisfies $\jiao{\theta^\star, a_0}\ge 1/2$ with high probability.
-Our algorithmic idea is simple: if we could find $m:=\lceil d/16 \rceil$ orthonormal vectors $v_1, v_2,\cdots, v_m$ with $\jiao{\theta^\star, v_i} \ge 2/\sqrt{d}$ for all $i\in [m]$, then $a_0 := m^{-1/2}\sum_{i=1}^m v_i$ is a unit vector with $\jiao{\theta^\star, a_0}\ge 2\sqrt{m/d}=1/2$.
-Finding these actions are not hard: \Cref{lemma:nontrivialcorr} shows that if $v_i\sim \mathsf{Unif}(\mathbb{S}^{d-1}\cap \text{span}(v_1,\cdots,v_{i-1})^\perp)$, then with a constant probability it holds that $\jiao{\theta^\star,v_i}\ge 2/\sqrt{d}$.
-The main difficulty lies in the \emph{certification} of $\jiao{\theta^\star,v_i}\ge 2/\sqrt{d}$, where we aim to make both Type I and Type II errors negligible for the following hypothesis testing problem:
+Recall that the ultimate target in the burn-in period is to find an action $a_0$ which satisfies $\jiao{\theta^\star, a_0}\ge x_0$ with high probability.
+Our algorithmic idea is simple: if we could find $m:=\lceil x_0^2 d \rceil$ orthonormal vectors $v_1, v_2,\cdots, v_m$ with $\jiao{\theta^\star, v_i} \ge 1/\sqrt{d}$ for all $i\in [m]$, then $a_0 := m^{-1/2}\sum_{i=1}^m v_i$ is a unit vector with $\jiao{\theta^\star, a_0}\ge \sqrt{m/d}=x_0$.
+Finding these actions are not hard: \Cref{lemma:nontrivialcorr} shows that if $v_i\sim \mathsf{Unif}(\mathbb{S}^{d-1}\cap \text{span}(v_1,\cdots,v_{i-1})^\perp)$, then with a constant probability it holds that $\jiao{\theta^\star,v_i}\ge 1/\sqrt{d}$.
+The main difficulty lies in the \emph{certification} of $\jiao{\theta^\star,v_i}\ge 1/\sqrt{d}$, where we aim to make both Type I and Type II errors negligible for the following hypothesis testing problem:

-Here $c>0$ is a small constant (say 0.1).
+Here $\kappa_1>0$ is a small constant to be chosen later in Theorem \ref{thm:ub_burnincost_formal}.
 The key ingredient of our algorithm is to find such a test which makes good use of the historic progress $(v_1,\cdots,v_{i-1})$.

 The detailed algorithm is summarized in Algorithm \ref{alg:burn-in}.
 The algorithm runs in two stages, and calls two certification algorithms \iaht and \gaht as subroutines for the respective stages.
 In each of the $m$ epochs at both stages, a uniformly random direction $v_i \sim \mathsf{Unif}(\mathbb{S}^{d-1}\cap \text{span}(v_1,\cdots,v_{i-1})^\perp)$ orthogonal to the past directions is chosen, and the difference lies in how we decide whether to accept $v_i$ or not, i.e. the certification of $v_i$.
 Concretely, each epoch aims to achieve the following two targets: \begin{itemize} \item With a constant probability, the certification algorithm accepts a random $v_i$.
-This leads to a small number of trials in each loop and a small overall sample complexity. \item Whenever the certification algorithm accepts $v_i$, then with high probability we have $\jiao{\theta^\star, v_i}\in [2/\sqrt{d}, 3/\sqrt{d}]$.
-This leads to the correctness of the algorithm. \end{itemize}
+This leads to a small number of trials in each loop and a small overall sample complexity. \item Whenever the certification algorithm accepts $v_i$, then with high probability we have $\jiao{\theta^\star, v_i}\in [1/\sqrt{d}, (1+\kappa_1)/\sqrt{d}]$.
+This leads to the correctness of the algorithm.
+(In principle we only need the lower bound, and the upper bound is mainly for technical convenience.) \end{itemize}